costelasleontin/the_blog/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This app is still in development and in the near future will include postgres database access, express api server , users secure cookie based authorization and also content filtering and pagination.

 This app is currentlly hosted on heroku at https://react-app-the-blog.herokuapp.com/home

 ## Available Scripts